projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 The element size of sbuf for logs is fixed at 80 bytes, and the max size of a single log message is 320 bytes.
 Log messages with a length between 80 and 320 bytes will be separated into multiple sbuf elements.
-Log messages with length larger then 320 will be truncated.
+Log messages with length larger than 320 will be truncated.

 For security, Service VM allocates sbuf in its memory range and assigns it to the hypervisor.